 Absolutely!
 There are a variety of ways to repurpose your flowers!

-Considering how much you are paying for flowers, you want to make sure you are getting as much out of them as possible.
+For how much you’re paying for flowers, you want to make sure you are getting as much out of them as possible.
 Instead of asking your florist to make an arrangement for the sweetheart table, see if you can use your bridal bouquet as the centerpiece.
-We have had some couples ask us to move their floral nest from their ceremony space to somewhere in their reception space such as the head table or mantle.
-It is even possible to take apart the floral nest and repurpose it throughout different parts of the reception space, as seen below.
+We have had some couples ask we move their floral nest from their ceremony to somewhere in their reception space such as the head table or mantle.
+It is even possible to take apart the floral nest and repourpose it throughout different parts of the reception space, as seen below.

 How do silk flowers compare to fresh ones?